ohinder/OnePhase.jl/to_do.md

 *- mu stuff *

 *- initialization scheme*
-*- record complementarity*
-**- use cache**

-*- when should i apply aggressive steps ??? *
-*- compare d_P and d_D *
-*- perhaps use a more aggressive criterion for accepting aggressive steps? * *- or look at how well complementarity is updated for each variable = decrease????*

-*- remain feasible to bounds and make sure we start sufficiently feasible (perhaps compute max infeasiblity)* *- fix fixed variables *

-*- homogenous variant of algorithm ??? *

 - *fix error with predicted reduction of complementarity*
 - **stabilization should prioritize complementarity if dual is small and comp not satisfied**